Syxd0/DE-EXP-1/README.md

 PROGRAM
 Program for logic gates and verify its truth table in quartus using Verilog programming

- Developed by: Prashanth Raaj
+ Developed by: Syed Najmuddin M R
- RegisterNumber: 212225100035
+ RegisterNumber: 212225040456

  module exp1(a,b,f1,f2,f3,f4,f5,f6,f7);
 input a,b;